fabslab/aurora-websocket/tests/README.md

 ##Setup

-First, you'll need the test data, so init your git submodules to download them, and update them if you've already downloaded them before.

-    git submodule init
-    git submodule update

 Running the tests requires running an HTTP server to host both QUnit itself (for the browser), as well as the test data files as used by both the browser and Node to test HTTP loading.